iluwatar/java-design-patterns/converter/README.md

 Real world example

-> In real world applications it is often the case that database layer consists of entities that need to be mapped into DTOs for use on the business logic layer.
-Similar mapping is done for potentially huge amount of classes, and we need a generic way to achieve this.
+> In a real-world scenario, consider a scenario where a library system needs to interact with a third-party book database.
+The library system uses its own internal book format, while the third-party database provides book information in a different format.
+To facilitate communication between the two systems, a Converter design pattern can be employed.
+This pattern will define a converter class that transforms the third-party book data format into the library's internal book format and vice versa.
+This ensures that the library system can seamlessly integrate with the third-party database without altering its own internal structure or the third-party system's format.

 In plain words

 > Converter pattern makes it easy to map instances of one class into instances of another class.

 **Programmatic Example**

+In real world applications it is often the case that database layer consists of entities that need to be mapped into DTOs for use on the business logic layer.
+Similar mapping is done for potentially huge amount of classes, and we need a generic way to achieve this.

 We need a generic solution for the mapping problem.
 To achieve this, let's introduce a generic converter.